claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   * Physical destruction of the device
   * Forcing to reveal password or account login mechanisms
   * Hacking into accounts
-* Family and/or shared network plans
+* Shared network plans between family/relationship members
 * Monitoring:
   * Abuse of social media
   * Usage of dual-use applications: track my phone